Guddukrm17/Sorting-Algo-Visualiser/README.md

-# Sorting-Algo-Visualiser

 Project Overview: Sorting Algorithm Visualizer

+Objective:
-Objective: The Sorting Algorithm Visualizer is a web-based tool designed to help users understand and visualize various sorting algorithms.
+The Sorting Algorithm Visualizer is a web-based tool designed to help users understand and visualize various sorting algorithms.
 It allows users to adjust the size of the array and the speed of the visualization, making it easier to observe how each algorithm processes the data.

 Tech Stack: